TryHackMe - BankGPT Write-Up

 - explain storage or reference concepts

-In doing so, only metadata is discussed but this too can be security-relevant.
+While only metadata is discussed, even this can be security-relevant.

 🟡 “Debug / Integrity Check / Verification”